yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-admin-console.md

 Next step is to configure one or more cloud providers in YugaWare as documented [here](../configure-cloud-providers/).

-## Backup data
+## Back up data

 We recommend a weekly machine snapshot and weekly backups of `/opt/yugabyte`.

-Doing a machine snapshot and backing up the above directory before performing an update is recommended as well.
+Before performing an update is, you should create a machine snapshot and back up the `/opt/yugabyte` directory.

 ## Upgrade

 Upgrades to YugaWare are managed seamlessly in the Replicated UI.
-Whenever a new YugaWare version is available for upgrade, the Replicated UI will show the same.
-You can apply the upgrade anytime you wish.
+When a new YugaWare version is available for upgrade, the Replicated UI will show the same.
+You can apply the upgrade at your convenience.

-Upgrades to Replicated are as simple as rerunning the Replicated install command.
+To upgrade Replicated, rerun the Replicated install command.
 This will upgrade Replicated components with the latest build.

 ## Uninstall